Axway/amplify-central/content/en/docs/connect_manage_environ/agents_management.md

 If there are any unsupported agents an alert will appear at the top of the screen.
 Follow the provided instructions on how to upgrade your agents, or learn the [Upgrade Procedures](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent/index.html) and view the [Latest Vesions](https://docs.axway.com/bundle/amplify-central/page/docs/amplify_relnotes/index.html).

-There are 5 tabs that can be selected in the agents list view.
+There are 5 cards in the agents list view.
 Connected, Unhealthy, Stopped, Update Available, and Unsupported.
 View below for more details on all of them.

+The list of agents can be filtered using the filter side bar located on the left side of the screen.
+Agents may be filtered by Dataplanes, Hosting, Agent State, Version Status, and Last Activity.

 A list of agents is displayed with the following information: